 Roughly 1,500 years before the birth of Christ, God gave the law to Moses as a schoolmaster (Galatians 3:24) to teach the children of Israel how to live and obey God’s commands.
 Yet, while the law was given for the flesh, Paul tells us that by the deeds of the law no flesh shall be justified in the eyes of God (Romans 3:20), which is why God sent Jesus Christ into this world to be the propitiation for our sins (1 John 2:2).
-We are born again of the Spirit (John 3:6) by way of God bestowing his grace upon us at that moment when he gives us the gift of the Comforter which is the Holy Spirit, which amongst other names is also referred to as the Spirit of God (Genesis 1:2, Matthew 3:16) and the Spirit of truth (John 14:7; 15:26).
+We are born again of the Spirit (John 3:6) by way of God bestowing his grace upon us at that moment when he gives us the gift of the Comforter which is the Holy Spirit, which amongst other names is also referred to as the Spirit of God (Genesis 1:2, Matthew 3:16), the Spirit of Christ (Romans 8:9), and the Spirit of truth (John 14:7; 15:26).

 Now he which stablisheth us with you in Christ, and hath anointed us, is God; Who hath also sealed us, and given the earnest of the Spirit in our hearts.
 (2 Corinthians 1:21-22)

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 (2 Corinthians 5:17)